davidhozic/discord-advertisement-framework/docs/source/guide/GUI/analytics.rst

     To use invite link tracking, users need to enable the privileged intent 'SERVER MEMBERS INTENT' and also set the ``members`` intent to True inside the ``intents`` parameter of :class:`~daf.client.ACCOUNT`.

+    Invite link tracking is **bot account** only and does not work on user accounts.

 Logs frame (invites)
 -----------------------